boramuyar/vite-office-js-template/README.md

     ```

 4.  **Start the development server and sideload the add-in:**

     ```bash
     pnpm dev  # Starts the Vite development server pnpm start # Sideloads the add-in into Office (e.g., Excel, Word)
     ```

     After running `pnpm run start`, follow the instructions in the terminal to open the Office application with your add-in loaded.
 The Vite dev server (`pnpm run dev`) will provide the add-in's web content with HMR.

+    DO NOT FORGET TO RUN `pnpm stop` TO REMOVE SIDELOADED ADD-IN.
+As it won't be removed automatically.

 ## Available Scripts